Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Tunnelling currents between a SC and a ferromagnet or a normal metal

-In sum, the semiconductor and excitation models give identical results for electrical and spin currents; however, the former cannot properly account for changes in quasiparticle number nor for quasiparticle charge injection; a careful calculation of these quantities requires the excitation model described in the previous section.
+In sum, the two models give identical results for electrical and spin currents; however, the former cannot properly account for imbalances in quasiparticle number nor for quasiparticle charge; a careful calculation of these quantities requires the excitation model described in the previous section.